Computer science in sport: Research communities

-A clear demonstration for the evolution and propagation towards computer science in sport is also the fact that nowadays people do research in this area all over the world.
+Research in computer science is sport is conducted around the world.
 Since the 1990s, many new national and international organizations regarding the topic of computer science in sport were established.
-These associations are regularly organizing congresses and workshops with the aim of dissemination as well as exchange of scientific knowledge and information on all sort of topics regarding the interdisciplinary discipline.
+These associations regularly organize congresses and workshops with the aim of dissemination as well as exchange of scientific knowledge and information on topics regarding their interdisciplinary discipline.

 Historical survey

 As a first example, in Australia and New Zealand scientists have built up the MathSport group of ANZIAM (Australia and New Zealand Industrial and Applied Mathematics), which since 1992 organizes biennial meetings, initially under the name "Mathematics and Computers in Sport Conferences", and now "MathSport".
 Main topics are mathematical models and computer applications in sports, as well as coaching and teaching methods based on informatics.

 The European community was also amongst the leading motors of the emergence of the field.
 Some workshops on this topic were successfully organized in Germany since the late 1980s.
 In 1997 the first international meeting on computer science in sport was held in Cologne.
 The main aim was to spread out and share applications, ideas and concepts of the use of computers in sports, which should also make a contribution to the creation of internationalization and thus to boost research work in this area.

 Since then, such international symposia took place every two years all over Europe.
 As the first conferences were a raving success, it was decided to go even further and the foundation of an organization was the logical consequence.
 This step was accomplished in 2003, when the International Association of Computer Science in Sport (IACSS) was established during the 4th international symposium in Barcelona, when Prof. Jürgen Perl was also chosen as the first president.
-A few years earlier, the first international e-journal on this topic (International Journal of Computer Science in Sport) was released already.
+A few years earlier, the first international e-journal on this topic (International Journal of Computer Science in Sport) was released.
 The internationalization is confirmed moreover by the fact that three conferences already took place outside of Europe - in Calgary (Canada) in 2007, Canberra (Australia) in 2009 and Shanghai (China) in 2011.
 During the symposium in Calgary additionally, the president position changed - it has been assigned to Prof. Arnold Baca, who has been re-elected in 2009 and 2011.
 The following Symposia on Computer Science in Sport took place in Europe again, in Istanbul (Turkey) in 2013 and in Loughborough (UK) in 2015.
 In 2017 the 11th Symposium of Computer Science in Sport took place in Constance (Germany).
 During the conference in Istanbul Prof. Martin Lames was elected as president of the IACSS.
 He was re-elected in 2015, 2017 and 2019.